 07 with the publication Star.
 "I didn't rob a bank and I didn't kill

-David Bret's biography of silent movie star Rudolph Valentino was a best seller when first published in 1998.
+David Bret's first biography of silent movie star Rudolph Valentino was a best seller when first published in 1998.
 Moira Shearer, writing for a UK broadsheet, for some reason liked the book but not Valentino himself, describing him as, "A man with pig's eyes."
 Film director Ken Russell took an exception to this and published a full-page appraisal of Bret and Valentino in The Times: "Mad About The Boy".
 As a result of this, Bret was invited to participate in the Chicago Humanities Festival.
-Then, in 2010 the book was given a new lease of life when virulently opposed by a group of American women who took offence at Bret's claims--by no means the first--that Valentino was gay.
-Since then, the book has been reprinted several times, and copies sold now run well into six figures--proof, as with those "loony reviews" on the retail sites, that there is no such thing as bad publicity!

 With Frank Skinner, while filming 'George Formby'.